-The Fund is actively managed and uses the MSCI World Index for asset allocation purposes.
+The Fund is actively managed and uses the MSCI All Country World Index for comparison purposes.
 However, although securities may be components of the Benchmark, securities outside the Benchmark may be selected too.
-The Fund can deviate substantially from the weightings of the Benchmark.
 The Manager has discretion over the composition of the Portfolio subject to the Investment Guidelines.
+The Fund can deviate substantially from the issuer, country and sector weightings of the Benchmark.
+There are no restrictions on the deviation from the Benchmark.

-The MSCI World Index is a broad market weighted index that is not consistent with the environmental, social and governance characteristics promoted by the Fund.
-The methodology used for the calculation of the MSCI World Index can be found on the website of the benchmark administrator (MSCI).
+The Benchmark is a broad market weighted index that is not consistent with the environmental, social and governance characteristics promoted by the Fund.
+The methodology used for the calculation of the reference index can be found on the website of the benchmark administrator (MSCI).